 All staff can raise concerns about poor or unsafe practice and potential failures in the education settings safeguarding regime.
-Our whistleblowing procedures, which are reflected in staff training and our Whistleblowing Policy, are in place for such concerns to be raised with the Head of School.
+Our whistleblowing procedures, which are reflected in staff training and our Code of Conduct, are in place for such concerns to be raised with Carol Whiting.

-If a staff member feels unable to raise an issue with the Head of School or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:
+If a staff member feels unable to raise an issue with Carol Whiting or feels that their genuine concerns are not being addressed, other whistleblowing channels are open to them:

-- The NSPCC whistleblowing helpline Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - A member of the governing body: Mr A Hardy, Chair of Governors
+- The NSPCC whistleblowing helpline Staff can call: 0800 028 0285 from 08:00 to 20:00, Monday to Friday, or email help@nspcc.org.uk. - A member of the Governing Body: Mr Adrian Hardy